cacharle/minishell_test/docs/index.rst

 This test only gives the ``PATH`` and ``TERM`` environment variables to your minishell by default (see :ref:`config env`).

-You can test this quickly with the `-t` option (See :ref:`options try`).
+You can test this quickly with :option:`--try`.

 .. warning::
-    Please check that your project still work with those settings before creating an issue or messaging me on.
+    Please check that your project still work with this environment before creating an issue or messaging me on Slack.

 Bonus
 -----